input-output-hk/marlowe-cardano/marlowe-runtime/changelog.d/20230612_154054_jhbertra_plt_6202_console_logging.md

 ### Fixed

-- Console logs are new thread-safe.
+- Console logs are now thread-safe.
 - `marlowe-scaling` did not delay polling at all when submitting a transaction.